-These gooey fudgy and moist Pumpkin Brownies are the best healthy desserts for fall.
-Made with almond four, this easy pumpkin brownie recipe is Paleo, Gluten-Free, Dairy-Free, and can be made Keto.
+These gooey fudgy and moist Paleo Pumpkin Brownies are the best healthy dessert in the fall!
+Made with almond four, this easy pumpkin brownie recipe is Gluten-Free, Dairy-Free, and can be made Keto friendly as

-These fudgy paleo pumpkin brownies are the perfect fall twist to my original Gooey Ooey brownies. with only a handful of ingredients, this recipe is not only paleo, grain free, and low carb, it can also can be easily made Keto.
+These fudgy paleo pumpkin brownies are the perfect fall twist to my original Gooey Ooey brownie recipe.
+With only a handful of ingredients, this recipe is not only paleo, grain-free, and low carb, it can also easily be made Keto.

 How to Make Healthy Pumpkin Brownies from Scratch